-Good purchasing decisions ensure materials are sourced responsibly, can minimise event waste and the impact on the environment.
+Good purchasing decisions ensure materials are sourced responsibly, minimise event waste and impact on the environment, and contribute to social benefits.
 You should consider the following when purchasing materials for events:

-- Products that have limited packaging; - Requesting that suppliers reduce packaging or have a return scheme after use - Products which can be recycled or repurposed after use; - Products with a high percentage of recycled content; - Products that support local business; - Locally produced products to minimise transport footprint; and - Products from certifiable sustainable and renewable sources.
+- Products that have limited packaging; - Requesting that suppliers reduce packaging or have a return scheme after use - Products which can be recycled or repurposed after use; - Products with a high percentage of recycled content; - Products that support local and/or First Nations businesses; - Locally produced products to minimise transport footprint; and - Products from certifiable sustainable and renewable sources.